The 7″ Singles Box: Background

 The box set was announced building upon an eventful 2022 for Paul McCartney, from the Got Back tour in late spring, his eightieth birthday on 18 June, his headlining the Glastonbury Festival a week later on 25 June, and the 5 August release of McCartney I II III, another box set collection bringing together the "McCartney trilogy" in McCartney, McCartney II, and McCartney III.
-With the announcement, mono versions of "Uncle Albert/Admiral Halsey" and "Too Many People" from Ram were released as single tracks on digital platforms.

-An introduction for the box set was written by longtime Rolling Stone editor Rob Sheffield and published ahead of its release on Paul McCartney's website.
+An introduction for the box set was written by longtime Rolling Stone editor Rob Sheffield and published ahead of its release on McCartney's website.
 In the introduction, Sheffield celebrated and complimented the box set and its capability to tell McCartney's biography: "The 7" Singles Box tells McCartney’s life story in 80 vinyl singles, right after his 80th birthday.
 It starts with "Another Day" from 1971, his first 45 after the Beatles.
 It carries through his one-of-a-kind career, from Wings up to McCartney III.
 These singles add up to a sprawling saga—an epic, really.
 It's no ordinary way to tell the story of a life, but then, this is no ordinary life."

+Tracks on the box set for the most part use masters of the Paul McCartney Archive Collection reissues and Pure McCartney compilation album for previously released tracks, while newly available tracks feature new masters.

+Release

+The box set includes 163 tracks across the 80 seven-inch vinyl singles, while a digital counterpart includes only 159 tracks removing duplicates or re-releases of tracks on future singles.

+Several tracks are exclusive to the box set due to the fact that some singles have never been released on 7" or physically: "Secret Friend" (7" Single Edit), "Dance Tonight" (Demo) and "(I Want to) Come Home" (Demo).

+With the announcement of the box set, mono versions of "Uncle Albert/Admiral Halsey" and "Too Many People" from Ram were released as single tracks on digital platforms.

+The extensive booklet features an essay by music journalist and author Rob Sheffield, as well as liner notes and label copy by MPL.
+Additional research was provided by Italian journalist, author and McCartney historian Luca Perasi.